paullalonde/macos-bootable-iso-images/README.md

 - `bin/make-bootable-iso.monterey.sh`

 Once the script has finished, the ISO file is in the images directory, along with its SHA256 checksum.

+### Troubleshooting

+Disk Utility may interfere with the operation of the scripts.
+Specifically, it may prevent volumes used in the ISO construction process from being detached.
+It's best to quit it before running a script.